deislabs/mystikos/README.md

 ![Mystikos](./art/light/logo-horizontal/logo-horizontal.png)

 ## What is Mystikos?
-**Mystikos** is a set of tools for running applications in a hardware trusted execution environment (TEE).
-The current release supports **Intel &reg; SGX** while other TEEs may be supported in future releases. **Linux** is also a supported target, though only suitable for testing purposes as it provides no additional protection.
+**Mystikos** is a runtime and a set of tools for running Linux applications in a hardware trusted execution environment (TEE).
+The current release supports **Intel &reg; SGX** while other TEEs may be supported in future releases.

 ## Goals

-- Enable protection of application code and data while in memory through the use of HW TEEs.
+- Enable protection of application code and data while in memory through the use of hardware TEEs.
 This should be combined with proper key management, attestation and hardware roots of trust, and encryption of data at rest and in transit to protect against other threats which are out of scope for this project.
-- Lift and shift applications, either native or containerized, into TEEs with little or no modification.
+- Streamline the process of lift-n-shift applications, either native or containerized, into TEEs, with little or no modification.
-- Allow users and application developers control over the makeup of the trusted computing base (TCB), ensuring that all components running inside the TEE are open source.
+- Allow users and application developers control over the makeup of the trusted computing base (TCB), ensuring that all components of the execution environment running inside the TEE are open sourced with permissive licenses.
 - Simplify re-targeting to other TEE architectures through a plugin architecture.

 ## Architecture

 **Mystikos** consists of the following components:
-- a C-runtime based on [musl libc](https://musl.libc.org)
+- a C-runtime based on [musl libc](https://musl.libc.org), but is glibc compatible
 - a "lib-os like" kernel
 - the kernel-target interface (TCALL)
 - a command-line interface